gvalkov/jenkins-webapi/doc/index.rst

 * Supports Python versions 2.6 to 3.3.
 * Has a comprehensive test suite.
-* A consice and intuitive API.
+* A concise and intuitive API.

 Usage
 =====